DataDog/dd-sdk-reactnative/docs/crash_reporting.md

 This script finds the best way to run the `yarn datadog-ci react-native xcode` command:

 - `yarn` can be used if you use a tool like [fastlane][9] or a service like [Bitrise][10] or [AppCenter][11] to build your app
 - `/opt/homebrew/bin/node /opt/homebrew/bin/yarn` must be used on Mac if you run the release build from XCode directly

-It then runs this command that will take care of uploading the sourcemaps with all the right parameters for you.
-See [datadog-ci documentation][12] for more information.
+It runs this command that takes care of uploading the source maps with all the correct parameters.
+For more information, see the [datadog-ci documentation][12].

 For the upload to work, you need to provide your Datadog API key.
 If you use a command-line tool or an external service, you can specify it as a `DATADOG_API_KEY` environment variable.
 If you run the build from XCode, create a `datadog-ci.json` file at the root of your project containing the API key: